-This series of blog posts on commercial roofing system pros and cons of the most popular roofs for commercial buildings — TPO, EPDM, asphalt, slate and tile, vegetative, and — for this month — metal commercial roofs.
+This series of blog posts on commercial roofing system pros and cons reviews the most popular types of roofs for commercial buildings — TPO, EPDM, asphalt, slate and tile, vegetative, and, this month, metal commercial roofs.
 Metal roofs are steadily increasing in popularity and while you may not currently have a metal roof, it’s worth it to become familiar with this newer option.

 Metal Commercial Roofs

 Metal commercial roofs are attractive, insulating and can be very durable.
 They’re made from a variety of metals and are covered with a coating to protect against the sun, weather and corrosion.
 These are the different kinds of metal used, either on their own or in combination: